 The main landmark is the Church of San Vincenzo.
 The square in front of the church is the gathering point for people waking up to the crater of the volcano.

 Go to the beach

 Stromboli has a few lovely beaches of black volcanic sand.
 Ficogrande and Piscità are the best known.
-You can also opt for a walk along Forgia Vecchia, a long stretch of black pebbles and clear waters at around 300 meters south from the harbor.
+You can also opt for a walk along Forgia Vecchia, a long stretch of black pebbles and clear waters 300 meters south of the harbor.